carterVenne/HW9-README-genny/README.md

  ```bash
 node index.js
 ```
-This will start the request for user input in generating a good README file.
+This will start the request for user input in several categories for generating a good README file.
 Upon completion said README will generate.

 link to video walkthrough for this application: